From Evidence to Verdict: An Agent-Based Forensic Framework for AI-Generated Image Detection: Introduction

-More recently, \textbf{vision language models (VLMs)} have shown promise for more generalizable and explainable detection~\cite{ZLWSJYDSWJ25,YFGFXC25,LLWLWRL24,JHZCLZWZZ25}.
+More recently, VLMs have shown promise for more generalizable and explainable detection~\cite{ZLWSJYDSWJ25,YFGFXC25,LLWLWRL24,JHZCLZWZZ25}.
 Due to the large-scale pre-training, VLMs can be transferred to image detection tasks in a zero-shot or few-shot manner~\cite{ZLWSJYDSWJ25,YFGFXC25,WDWJYZZQXZM25}, without relying on specialized labeled datasets.
-Beyond identifying pixel-level artifacts like traditional classifiers, VLMs can also apply semantic and world knowledge in the detection process, e.g., a photo of a flying cat is AI-generated because a flying cat cannot exist in the physical world.
-In addition, they can provide human-interpretable justifications through prompt engineering for explainable detection~\cite{YFGFXC25,JHZCLZWZZ25,WDWJYZZQXZM25}.
+Moreover, through prompt engineering, VLMs are able to produce interpretable justifications alongside their predictions~\cite{YFGFXC25,JHZCLZWZZ25,WDWJYZZQXZM25}.